andrezero/andretorgal.site.old/content/blog/2019-05-23/staging-my-website-v2-rebuilt-in-react-static.md

 Today my V2 is uploaded to https://staging.andretorgal.com/.

-What is happening, what is new and what comes next?
+What is happening, what is new, and what comes next.

 <!-- abstract -->